Chittenango Falls State Park

 Time: 10 minutes to see it from the platform near the parking lot.
 30 minutes or more to take the steps down into the gorge and see it from below.

 Seasons/Hours: Open year-round; from 8:30 am to dark.
 The gorge trail is closed in winter.

-Admission: Free for walk-ins; Vehicle fee: $3 for weekdays, $4 for holidays/weekends.
-Free in the off season and not collected most days before 10 am.
+Admission: Free for walk-ins; Vehicle fee: $3 for weekdays, $5 for holidays/weekends.
+Fee in the off season may not be collected.

 Handicap accessibility: Yes, to see the falls from the platform near the parking lot.
 Steep trails and multiple steps make the walk to the base of the falls difficult.

 Pets: On a leash not more than 6 feet.
 Do not bring your pet onto the gorge trail.
-The steps are slippery.
-People don’t need your pet in the way.
-Be responsible with your pets.
+The steps are slippery and this could lead to harm!
+Be responsible for your pet’s safety and the safety of others.